13protons/13protons/content/resume.md

   <template #location>Dearborn, MI</template>
 </resume-meta>

-Team Detroit was Ford Motor Company’s ad agency, and I worked on a project team [re]creating the Ford Credit websites.
+Team Detroit was Ford Motor Company’s ad agency, and I worked on a project team building the next generation of the Ford Credit websites.
 I worked with people in the US and abroad building Angular, Node and AEM (Adobe Experience Manager) based applications to manage online auto loan and lease accounts.
 In my role, I contributed to architectural decisions at most points of our technology stack, owned our Agile and release processes, and worked on daily front end development tasks.

 * <StyleLink href="https://www.gtb.com">Team Detroit is now called Global Team Blue</StyleLink>